WGS Graduate Certificate

 Applications to the Graduate Certificate in Women and Gender Studies program take place on two levels: 1) the University level and 2) the Program level.
 Students must be admitted at both the University and Program levels to receive the certificate.

-At the University level, students not currently enrolled in a graduate-level degree granting program at Utah State University must apply to the University through the Undergraduate Admissions Office or Quick Admit through Regional Campuses and Distance Education (RCDE).
-Only students who have no intention of attending the Logan Campus and who have no financial aid needs should apply through Quick Admit.
+At the University level, students not currently enrolled in a graduate-level degree granting program at Utah State University must apply to the University via the following Instructions:

 Students already enrolled in a graduate-level degree granting program should apply solely at the program level.